curious-monggo/webprog101/README.md

 STI BSIT students project for WEBPROG.
 Online Platforms for WHAT?

-Yung files dyan ay template pa lang.
-Mamaya ko pa maa-upload yung system.
+Yung system files ay yung (loginsystem na folder)

-What to do?
+# What to do?

 1. Download the project(ung green na may description na clone or download)